microsoft/cordova-plugin-code-push/README.md

 - __isMandatory__: Flag indicating if the update is mandatory.
 (Boolean)
 - __packageHash__: The hash value of the package.
 (String)
 - __packageSize__: The size of the package, in bytes.
 (Number)
 - __failedApply__: Boolean version indicating if this update package was previously attempted and the update failed.
-(Boolean)
+(Boolean).
+If using the rollback feature, this field can protect against going into an infinite bad update/revert loop.
+For an example on how to use the rollbackTimeout parameter to protect against a bad update, see the [notifyApplicationReady() documentation](#codepushnotifyapplicationready).
 - __localPath__: The current, local path of the package.
 (String)
 - __isFirstRun__: Flag indicating if the current application run is the first one after the package was applied.
 (Boolean)